 Though it’s more or less a guarantee that any Irish pub worth its salt will have live Irish music, the Cobblestone pub is arguably one of the absolute top places to experience it – if not the best – in the city; it’s no wonder that this one made it onto the list of the best pubs in Dublin.

-Affectionately coined “a drinking pub with a music problem,” the pub is owned by the Mulligan family, who have a rich history about five generations long of playing some of the finest tunes around.
+Affectionately coined “a drinking pub with a music problem,” the pub is owned by the Mulligan family, who have a rich history of about five generations long of playing some of the finest tunes around.
 The owner’s brother is an accomplished uilleann pipe player, and there are monthly pipers’ sessions.
-The family play together seven nights a week in the pub, often not for show, but solely for atmosphere and enjoyment.
+The family plays together seven nights a week in the pub, often not for show but solely for atmosphere and enjoyment.

 There are also frequent musical shows in other genres, like rock, folk, bluegrass, and jazz.
 But of course, if you are coming for authentic Irish music, you won’t be disappointed; there are often fiddle nights too!

 8. The Norseman

 - Location: 28E Essex Street, Temple Bar, Dublin 2

 - Insider Tip: If you don’t want to stray far, the upper levels of the building offer some very comfortable accommodations.

 Formerly known as Farrington’s of Temple Bar, the pub’s name was recently changed back to the original name – The Norseman.
 Back in the 1500s, It was originally known as the Wooden Man Tavern due to a wooden Viking statue outside on the street.
 The pub became officially licensed in 1692, making it among the oldest bars in Dublin.